-Once you have your digital images cropped, edited, and saved to your phone, you are ready to preserve them for the years in a beautiful family album.
+Once you have your digital images cropped, edited, and saved to your phone, you are ready to preserve old family photos in a beautiful custom photo book.
 Open SimplePrints app, start a new project, and get creating!

-For a quality family photo album, be sure you have high resolution images (300 dpi or higher).
-If your digital images are not high quality, consider using collage layouts in your pages.
-Add captions to each image to share dates, location, background stories or details of the people represented.
+For a quality family photo book, be sure you have high resolution images (300 dpi or higher).
+If your digital images are not high quality, consider using collage layouts on your pages.
+Add captions to each image to share dates, locations, background stories, or details of the people represented.
 Share digital copies with your family members so they too have preserved family memories to hold onto.

 http://www.photobookgirl.com/blog/qa-my-photos-arent-digital-how-do-i-make-a-photo-book-scan-your-photos/ https://www.cnet.com/how-to/how-to-scan-and-archive-your-old-printed-photos/ https://www.cnet.com/how-to/improve-your-tbt-efforts-with-googles-new-photoscan-app/ http://time.com/4570817/google-photos-new-app-photoscan/ https://www.artifactuprising.com/tips-for-scanning-old-photos https://mashtips.com/ios-apps-scan-old-photos/ https://www.familysearch.org/blog/en/steps-digitizing-family-photos/